Monterey County Small Claims Court, California

 Monterey County Small Claims Court

 Small claims court is a special court where disputes between parties are handled quickly and inexpensively.
 The procedures and rules of evidence for small claims court cases in Monterey are the same for any County in California.
-The rules are designed to be less complex and more less formal when compared to general civil cases.
-The person who files the lawsuit or action is called the plaintiff.
+The rules for small claims court are simple and informal compared to the rules of regular civil cases.
+The person or business that files the action is the plaintiff.
 The party who is being sued is known as the defendant.
-In California small claims court cases, neither party can hire an attorney to represent them at the hearing.
-Each party is allowed to consult with an attorney before the hearing to answer questions and discuss the case.
+In small claims court cases in California, neither party is allowed to have a lawyer represent you at the hearing.
+But, each party can talk to and ask questions to an attorney before or after the hearing if they wish.

 How can I prepare for my Small Claims Court Hearing?

-Cases in Monterey County are often scheduled with a number of other small claims court cases.
+Your case will probably be on the same calendar and heard at the same time as a number of other small claims court cases.
 The court’s schedule is busy and because of this scheduling, you will only have a few minutes to present your case.
 (You can pay attention to the cases that are heard before you).
-It is essential to spend time preparing your case in advance.
-This means organizing and bringing all paperwork and other documents that support your side (receipts, contracts, pictures, etc.).
+It is important to prepare for your case beforehand.
+You should bring all the paperwork that supports your claim (or defense) including receipts, contracts, photographs, invoices, and any other paperwork.
 Bring other witnesses who were present during relevant times and can provide testimony about the incident.
-Being prepared for the hearing is half the battle.
+Making sure you are prepared for the hearing goes along way toward a successful outcome.
 After the judge has heard both sides, the judge may either make a decision at the hearing or later and send notice of the ruling to the parties by mail.